+Grazing on public lands is primarily administered by two federal agencies.
+The U.S. Department of Agriculture’s (USDA’s) Forest Service oversees it on National Forest land, while the U.S. Department of the Interior’s BLM manages it on BLM land.
+The regulation of livestock grazing through the creation of separate grazing allotments on Western public lands was the result of the Taylor Grazing Act of 1934.
 In order to legally use a federal grazing allotment, a rancher must first obtain the permit for that allotment.
 It’s often claimed that ranchers can buy a grazing permit.
 But that’s not true.
 The federal courts have repeatedly found that grazing permits aren’t private property or a lease, but a privilege to be managed by the local federal land manager in the interests of the general public.

-What ranchers are really getting when they buy a private ranch base property that’s associated with a public lands grazing allotment is the opportunity to be the first in line to obtain the grazing permit for that allotment.
+What ranchers are really getting when they buy a private ranch base property that’s associated with a public land grazing allotment is the opportunity to be the first in line to obtain the grazing permit for that allotment.
 The likelihood that the grazing permit will be reissued to the ranch’s new owner is so high that it inflates the market value of the base property.
 The difference in the property’s value with and without the grazing permit is considered the market value of the permit.
 This value is primarily a function of the maximum number of livestock that are listed on the permit.
-Most allotments aren’t capable of supporting the maximum number of permitted animals, so the actual (authorized) numbers that are grazed are often much lower than the permitted numbers, frequently less than half.
+Most grazing allotments aren’t capable of supporting the maximum number of permitted animals, so the actual (authorized) numbers that are grazed are often much lower than the permitted numbers, frequently less than half.
 This common discrepancy between permitted and actual livestock numbers is the result of ranchers fighting to keep their permitted numbers as high as possible in order to inflate the market values of their private base properties.

-Once a rancher obtains a grazing permit, they only have to pay $1.35 per month per animal to graze their livestock on public lands.
-(This amount is adjusted slightly every year.)
+Once a rancher obtains a grazing permit, they only have to pay a ridiculously low grazing fee per animal per month to graze their livestock on the allotment.
+(This amount is adjusted slightly every year.
+It was set at only $1.35 per head per month for 2019.)
 They only have to pay for the animals that are actually using the land, not the permitted number of animals.
-And the agencies usually take their word on the number they’re grazing.
-Not only is this a below market grazing fee, but it doesn’t come close to generating enough revenue to appropriately manage livestock grazing on federal lands.
+And the agencies usually take their word on the number they claim to have actually grazed.

+The below-market grazing fee doesn’t come close to generating enough revenue to appropriately manage livestock grazing on federal lands.
 Arizona’s Prescott National Forest, for example, encompasses about 1.25 million acres, and the vast majority of it is permitted for livestock grazing.
 According to Forest Service officials, the Prescott only collects about $110,000 in grazing fees per year, and only half of that money, or about $55,000, is returned to the forest’s range betterment fund to help manage livestock grazing across the entire forest.
 But with the cost of a new livestock-watering site running at about $15,000, and new livestock fencing going for at least $1,000 per mile, it’s easy to see that the forest can’t afford to get a lot done.

-Taxpayers Are Subsidizing Livestock Grazing on Public Lands
+Taxpayers Are Subsidizing Public Lands Ranching

 The agencies try to split the cost of these range “improvements” with the ranchers.
-But few ranchers have the ability to spend a lot because most public lands ranches are only marginally profitable because of the unsuitability of most public land for grazing.
-The cost of implementing livestock management plans wasn’t as big of a problem in the bad old days, when public lands ranchers were able to do pretty much whatever they wanted and get away with it.
+But few ranchers have the ability to spend a lot because many public lands ranches are only marginally profitable because of the unsuitability of most public land for grazing.
+The cost of implementing livestock management plans wasn’t as big of a problem in the bad old days, when public land ranchers were able to do pretty much whatever they wanted and get away with it.
 But the passage of the National Environmental Policy Act (NEPA), the Endangered Species Act and the Federal Land Policy and Management Act (FLPMA) in the 1970s created opportunities for conservationists to use the courts to force public land managers to start managing livestock grazing in the public’s interest.
-The application of these environmental laws has resulted in significant improvements in the ecological health of the land.
+The application of these environmental laws resulted in significant improvements in the ecological health of the land.
 Still, it wasn’t until the late 1990s that compliance with these laws began to become the norm on public rangelands.

 Liked this post?
 Follow this blog to get more.